schmidtwmark/qnd/presentations/day6.md

 # Expectations

 - If we're working hard...
-  - We can have more time tomorrow
+  - We can have more time on Monday
 - If we're not...
   - It will be due today

 ---

-# Adventure Game

-- Stay busy!
+# If you finish early...

-  - Add more conditions using `else if` or more nested `if`s
+- Expand your story using `else if` or more nested `if`s!
-  - Test and help your neighbors!
+- **Test and help your neighbors!**
+- Explore other Swift Playground lessons
+- Work quietly on other homework